Zer0

-Rhys Perry, better known by his online alias and gaming handle Zer0, is an Australian professional Apex Legends player currently playing for Team Falcons.
+Rhys Perry, better known by his online alias and gaming handle Zer0, is an Australian professional Apex Legends player currently playing for Team Liquid.

 From Brisbane, Zer0 played professional Apex for DarkZero from 2022 to 2024 as their In-Game Leader (IGL), before moving to Team Falcons.
 Competing in the Apex Legends Global Series (ALGS), Zer0 is a three-time LAN winner, including winning the 2022 ALGS Championship.

 Apex Legends career

 Early career and Reignite

 In 2020, Zer0 played for EXO Clan, a British esports organization.
 With EXO, he won the Oceanic qualifier in 2021.
 After some time as a free agent, Zer0 was signed to the Reignite South, a Japanese organization, on 11 January 2021.
 The team would eventually be renamed Reignite after the org's Reignite North team disbanded.
 Under the Reignite banner, Zer0 played alongside fellow Australians Rick "Sharky" Wirth and Noyan "Genburten" Ozkose.
 The trio played in the APAC South region and would win the region's 2022 ALGS Pro League.

 Zer0's Reignite also won the 2022 ALGS Split 2 Playoffs LAN, which was held in Stockholm.
 Playing without Genburten due to him testing positive for COVID-19, and instead with British loan player "jmw", their win was considered a surprise.
 Zer0 and jmw had never spoken to each other prior to the championship game.
 Zer0 was named the Monster MVP of the LAN.
 On 4 July 2022, the Zer0/Genburten/Sharky trio left Reignite.